OohBleh/OohBleh.github.io/_posts/2022-2-23-losing-seed.md

 ### What about other characters?

 As Arbiter argued, it is likely that unwinnable seeds for Ironclad and Defect exist.
-However, it is likely that a proof of unwinnability would require full combat simulation to test all possible ways to manipulate shuffle RNG and card play.
-Other characters' starter decks can deal damage to Lagavulin after the 3rd turn of debuffing, and exhaustively simulating more than $$10$$ turns is likely impractical.
+However, it is also likely that a proof of unwinnability would involve the shuffle RNG of fights, and perhaps a full combat simulation to test sequences of mid-combat decisions for survivability.
+Other characters' starter decks can deal damage to Lagavulin after the $$3$$-rd turn of debuffing, and exhaustively simulating more than $$10$$ turns is likely impractical.
 I believe that the following search criteria are likely to yield an unwinnable Ironclad seed:

 1.  $$\mathcal{N}$$: transform 1 (receive an unhelpful card), 100g, 250g for any downside, and a harmful or neutral boss relic swap (Black Star, Sacred Bark, etc)
 2.  $$\mathcal{C}(3)$$: only offered draw-neutral skill cards and unhelpful powers